Dancer: Dominik Feistmantl

 2022, video with sound, animation, 4:45 min

-Old photographs in a family album strangely come to life.
-These are my eyes.
-I “slip” into my mother like into a piece of clothing, then into my father, my brother, my grandmother, and so on.
-How does it feel to bring the dead back to life?
+Old photographs in a family album come to life in a strange way.
+It is my eyes that look at me from their faces.
+I “slip” into my mother like into a piece of clothing, then into my father, my brother, my grandmother – one figure after another.

 Nature is determined by chaos as the driving force that leads to order.
 The strongest form of order is a pattern or rhythm.